Entry requirements:

 What you should wear in Cuba:

-It's a good idea to bring a light jacket or cardigan for the evenings which can be a little cooler, they also come in handy for when some restaurants and bars are a little too enthusiastic with their air conditioning.
+It's a good idea to bring a light jacket or cardigan for the evenings which can be a little cooler, they also come in handy when some restaurants and bars are a little too enthusiastic with their air conditioning.

 Whilst Cuba has one of the lowest crime rates in the world, as with anywhere in the world it's still not a good idea to flash expensive jewelry around, or to pack it in your luggage, so you should leave this at home.